-If another "party" in another vehicle or a pedestrian is injured due to your vehicle sliding on ice, your bodily injury liability coverage will cover the loss up to your policy's listed limits.
-Limits are listed per person/per accident, for example, your policy may have limits of up to $25,000 per person / and up to $50,000 per accident.
+If a party in another vehicle or a pedestrian is injured, your bodily injury liability coverage will cover their expenses, including medical bills and lost wages, up to your policy limits.
+Limits are listed per person/per accident, so if your policy says $25,000/$50,000, you have a limit of $25,000 per person and $50,000 per accident.

 Damage to Your Vehicle

 Damage sustained by your vehicle after hitting a patch of ice will be covered if you have collision coverage.
 This coverage pays for repairs to your car (up to your policy limits) if you hit a guardrail, another vehicle, a mailbox, or any other inanimate object.
 Plan on paying your deductible before any claims are paid.

 Damage to Another Vehicle and Property

 In most states, property damage liability pays out whether the damage is to someone else's vehicle, a mailbox, or a stop sign.
 Most states require property damage liability coverage.
 California, Massachusetts, New Jersey, and Pennsylvania have the lowest minimum property damage coverage requirements at $5,000.
 In many cases, the minimum coverage may not be enough, and you're responsible for what's not covered by insurance.